indiaaeevans/flickr-photo-search-server/README.md

 flickrSecret = <your secret here>

 # Creating collections for each letter, number, or symbol
-The flickr.photos.search method will return a list of photos matching some criteria.
-In our case we will search within specific groups on flickr and filter by tag.
+The Flickr API provides a flickr.photos.search method to return a list of photos matching some criteria.
+In our case we will search within specific groups on Flickr and filter by tag.

-The data returned is streamed into a JSON file, with a name corresponding to whichever letter, number, or symbol was requested.
+The body of the API response is streamed into a JSON file, with a name corresponding to whichever letter, number, or symbol was requested.

 # Parsing user input and retrieving photos